smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

 To learn more about how the Chainlink Keepers Network automates your smart contracts, read the [Chainlink Keepers Architecture](../overview) page.

-## Getting started with Chainlink Keepers
+## Getting Started

 <div class="remix-callout">
     <a href="https://keepers.chain.link" >Open the Chainlink Keepers App</a>
 </div>

-To get started with Chainlink Keepers, use this checklist to determine which trigger mechanism you should use.
-The trigger mechanism is the logic that will be used to determine when your function should be run.
+To start using Chainlink Keepers, you must determine which trigger mechanism to use.
+The trigger mechanism determines when your function should run.
 Once you have selected your trigger, follow the steps below.

-1. If your contract function needs to run repeatedly at a pre-specified time schedule, then use a (#time-based-trigger).
+1. If your contract function needs to run repeatedly using a pre-specified time schedule, then use a [time based trigger](#time-based-trigger).

-1. If you have custom logic, for example checking the balance on a contract, only executing limit orders when their levels are met, or changing the state of your game based on some on-chain conditions, then use a (#custom-logic-trigger).
+2. If your contract requires custom logic to run, then use a [custom logic trigger](#custom-logic-trigger).
+Examples of this include checking the balance on a contract, only executing limit orders when their levels are met, or changing the state of certain entities based on some on-chain conditions.

-### Time-based trigger
+### Time-based Trigger

-1. Your contract should be deployed and you need to have the ABI if your contract has not been verified.
-Your contract should not be [Keepers-compatible](../compatible-contracts/).
+To use a time-based trigger, follow these steps.
+Before you begin, your contract should be deployed.
+You will also need the ABI for your contract if it has not been verified.
+Your contract should **not** be [Keepers-compatible](../compatible-contracts/).

-1. [Register](../register-upkeep/) a new Upkeep in the [Chainlink Keepers App](https://keepers.chain.link) and use a `Time-based` trigger.
+1. [Register](../register-upkeep/) a new Upkeep in the [Chainlink Keepers App](https://keepers.chain.link) and select a **Time-based** trigger.
 Provide the address of your deployed contract, provide the ABI if not verified, and choose the function you want to automate with relevant inputs.

-1. Specify the time schedule using [CRON](../job-scheduler/#specifying-the-time-schedule).
+2. Specify the time schedule using [CRON](../job-scheduler/#specifying-the-time-schedule).

-1. Complete the remaining details.
+3. Complete the remaining details.
 Your email will be encrypted, but the project name will be visible to all.
-You need to fund your Upkeep with [ERC-677 LINK](../../link-token-contracts/), please follow the recommended ways to obtain this across chains.
-Your gas limit needs to include an extra [150K](../job-scheduler/#Entering-Upkeep-Details).
+You need to fund your Upkeep with [ERC-677 LINK](../../link-token-contracts/).
+Your gas limit needs to include an extra [150K](../job-scheduler/#entering-upkeep-details).

-1. After your Upkeep is registered, [manage](../manage-upkeeps/) it in the Keepers App.
+4. After your Upkeep is registered, [manage](../manage-upkeeps/) it in the Keepers App.

-1. For more details on time-based automation please read [here](../job-scheduler/).
+For more details on time-based automation, click [here](../job-scheduler/).

-### Custom logic trigger
+### Custom Logic Trigger

-1. Make your contract [Keepers-compatible](../compatible-contracts/) so the Keepers Network knows how to check if your contract should be called, and what to do when calling your contract.
+To use a custom logic trigger, follow these steps.
+Before you begin, you will need to make your contract [Keepers-compatible](../compatible-contracts/).

-1. [Register](../register-upkeep/) a new Upkeep in the [Chainlink Keepers App](https://keepers.chain.link) and use a `Custom logic` trigger.
+1. [Register](../register-upkeep/) a new Upkeep in the [Chainlink Keepers App](https://keepers.chain.link) and select a **Custom logic** trigger.
 Provide the address of your contract and complete the remaining details.
 Your email will be encrypted, but the project name will be visible to all.
-You need to fund your Upkeep with [ERC-677 LINK](../../link-token-contracts/), please follow the recommended ways to obtain this across chains.
+You need to fund your Upkeep with [ERC-677 LINK](../../link-token-contracts/).

-1. After your Upkeep is registered, [manage](../manage-upkeeps/) it in the Keepers App.
+2. After your Upkeep is registered, [manage](../manage-upkeeps/) it in the Keepers App.

-1. For more details on custom logic automation please read [here](../compatible-contracts/).
+3. For more details on custom logic automation, click [here](../compatible-contracts/).

 > ❗️ **WARNING**